Health Care Ethics, Minor

 Elective Courses12

-Select 12 credits from courses with the "Health Care Ethics Minor" attribute.
-Students may take one Elective outside of the center:
+Select 12 credits from courses with the "Health Care Ethics Minor" attribute which includes all HCE courses and the below:

 Ethics (strongly recommended)